-Inspired by the American boilermaker-like drink made with Guinness, Irish whiskey and Irish Cream named the Irish Car Bomb this impressively rich, moist and densely chocolatey cake is sure to impressive!
+Inspired by the American boilermaker-like drink made with Guinness, Irish whiskey and Irish Cream, this Irish Whiskey Cream Cake is rich, moist and densely chocolate filled!
 (Jump directly to the recipe.)

 [Editor’s note: Several people have commented that they were offended by the name of this recipe.
 The drink The Irish Car Bomb is an American drink create in 1979 that refers to the dropping of a shot of Irish cream & Irish whiskey into a glass of Guinness.
 It is similar to a boilermaker drink, with the term “car bomb” referring to the dropping of the shot glass into the beer glass, otherwise known as a bomb shot.
 I truly apologize if this name offends anyone and I have subsequently changed the name of the recipe]